Siri App in iOS 27 Explained: Everything You Need to Know

 Summary

-For years, Siri has a hard time even answering basic questions, while ChatGPT and Gemini have leapfrogged ahead and shown what AI chatbots could do.
-However, that is all going to change with the new Siri chatbot that's expected to launch with iOS 27.
-Apple is building a full-fledged AI chatbot that competes directly with ChatGPT, Gemini, and Claude.
+For years, Siri had a hard time even answering basic questions, while ChatGPT and Gemini leapfrogged ahead and showed what AI chatbot apps could do.
+That has finally changed.
+At WWDC 2026, Apple introduced a proper standalone Siri app where you can access all your past chats.
 So, if you are curious, follow our in-depth explainer on the new Siri app.

-The upcoming Siri app (codenamed Project "Campo") is Apple's new attempt to turn its voice assistant into a modern and conversational AI chatbot.
-Currently, if you ask Siri one thing, it responds with an answer and that's it.
-However, the Siri app that is coming with iOS 27, will support persistent text and voice conversations in a chat interface, that looks similar to iMessage.
+The new Siri app is Apple's attempt to turn its voice assistant into a modern and conversational AI chatbot.
+Earlier, if you asked Siri one thing, it responded with an answer and that's it.
+Now, the Siri app in iOS 27 gives you a permanent place to keep your chats and you can also converse in both text or voice mode.

-You will be able to ask follow-up questions, go back and forth on a topic, and resume your conversation where you left off.
+You can ask follow-up questions, go back and forth on a topic, and resume your conversation where you left off.
 That said, Apple was not initially inclined to build a full AI chatbot like ChatGPT and Gemini.
 In fact, Apple's software chief, Craig Federighi said in 2025 that it does not want to send users "off into some chat experience in order to get things done".

-But thanks to the broader adoption of chat-centric AI apps like ChatGPT, Gemini, and Claude, Apple is now developing a standalone Siri AI app.
-If we look at the AI landscape, Google has now integrated Gemini into Android, and ChatGPT has over 900 million weekly active users.
+But thanks to the broader adoption of chat-centric AI apps like ChatGPT, Gemini, and Claude, Apple has now built a standalone Siri AI app.
+If we look at the AI landscape, Google has integrated Gemini into Android, and ChatGPT has over 900 million weekly active users.
 In such a scenario, Apple simply can't add AI features to system apps and call it a day.

 Which iPhones Will Get the Siri App?